VictorRodriguez/linuxbuilder/README.md

 ### Prerequisites

+For now and as POC the tools has just been tested under Clear Linux as development machine, in the future support for other operating systems will be included

-At least have the following development bundles and packages installed
+In a Clear Linux development enviroment is necesary to at least have the following development bundles and packages installed

 *	[Bundles and Packages for ClearLinux Development]( github.com/clearlinux/clr-bundles/blob/master/bundles/os-clr-on-clr)